The Katla Ice Cave Honest Review: Risky But Worth It

 The tour ranges between 3 and 11 hours (depending on if you’re leaving from Reykjavik or Vik).

-From Vik, you have 45 minute drive (in the super jeep) to the ice cave.
-Once you’re there, you have about an hour at the caves itself, and then you have the drive back.
+From Vik though, it’s about a 45 minute drive (in the Super Jeep) to the ice cave.
+Once you’re there, you have an hour at the caves itself, and then you have the drive back.

-If you’re leaving from Reykjavik, you have to add about 5 hours of driving alone just to get to Vik.
+If you’re leaving from Reykjavik, you have to add about 5 hours of driving alone just to get to Vik and back.

 Who Can Go To Katla Ice Cave?